Resource Grid

 rsInfo (

-, the \(h_p\) values at pilot locations for each CDM group are averaged before applying subcarrier interpolation.
-Otherwise interpolation is applied directly on the \(h_p\) values.polarInt (Boolean (default: False)) –
+DMRSobject, the channel matrix is estimated based on the demodulation reference signals which includes the precoding effect.meanCdm (Boolean) – If True, the \(h_p\) values at pilot locations for each CDM group are averaged before applying subcarrier interpolation.
+Otherwise interpolation is applied directly on the \(h_p\) values.

-, the interpolation along the subcarriers is applied in polar coordinates.
-This means all \(h_p\) values are converted to the polar coordinates and then the type of interpolation specified bykernel
+If True, the interpolation along the subcarriers is applied in polar coordinates.
+This means all \(h_p\) values are converted to the polar coordinates and then the type of interpolation specified by

 The type of interpolation used for channel estimation process.
 The same type of 1-D interpolations are applied along subcarriers and then OFDM symbols.
 Here is a list of supported values: